SchenbergZY/manual/book/installation-and-setup/vscode-setup.md

 ## Extensions

-When working with Jupyter Book (or Notebooks in general), these extensions are highly recommended:
+When working with TeachBooks (or Jupyter Notebooks in general), these extensions are highly recommended:

 - User type 4-5:
     - [MyST-Markdown](https://marketplace.visualstudio.com/items?itemName=ExecutableBookProject.myst-highlight) - adds support for MyST markdown, including previews.